n0kovo/random-agent/README.md

 go install github.com/n0kovo/random-agent@latest
 ```

-### Notes:
+> [!NOTE]
-- The user-agent.txt file is embedded in the binary on build, so it's fully portable.
+> - The user-agent.txt file is embedded in the binary on build, so it's fully portable.
 If you want to edit or provide your own user-agent file, just clone the repo, edit `user-agents.txt` and run `go build .`.
-- Hack the planet.
+> - Hack the planet